fdietz/fdietz.github.com/_posts/2012-09-06-team-dashboard-version-0-4-released.markdown

 Apart from that we fixed a nasty bug in the Ganglia source ([Issue](https://github.com/fdietz/team_dashboard/issues/15)), another one in the Graphite source (you can now again fetch multiple targets [Issue](https://github.com/fdietz/team_dashboard/issues/4)), updated to the latest Twitter Bootstrap version and documented Team Dashboard's own [REST API](https://github.com/fdietz/team_dashboard).

-<em>Warning:</em> This release might break some widget configuration due to the changes in the source plugin configuration.
+_Warning:_ This release might break some widget configuration due to the changes in the source plugin configuration.
 Sorry for any inconveniences!

 So, go ahead and git pull to the latest version!